 Bea Bruske

-Bea Bruske is President of the Canadian Labour Congress, re-elected in 2023.
-A University of Manitoba Labour Studies graduate, she has championed workers’ rights since 1987, serving as an advocate, negotiator, organizer, and national labour leader.
+Bea Bruske is President of the Canadian Labour Congress, re-elected in 2023, leading national advocacy for workers’ rights, fair wages, and inclusive economic growth.
+A University of Manitoba Labour Studies graduate, she has championed workers since 1987 as an organizer, negotiator, and national labour leader across sectors.

 Tabatha Bull